VCTLabs/vct-beagleboard-bsp-platform/README.rst

 Replace the repo init command above with one of the following:

-For developers - dunfell
+For developers - mickledore

 ::

-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-mickledore
+  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b poky-mickledore

 For intrepid developers and testers - master